junxit/us-congress-bills-111/metadata.md

 - 2010-12-17 — On agreeing to the resolution Agreed to by the Yeas and Nays: 196 - 153 (Roll no. 652). (text: CR H8765)
 - 2010-12-17 — Passed/agreed to in House: On agreeing to the resolution Agreed to by the Yeas and Nays: 196 - 153 (Roll no. 652).(text: CR H8765)
 - 2010-12-17 — Received in the Senate.
+- 2010-12-22 — Message on Senate action sent to the House.
+- 2010-12-22 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment by Voice Vote.(consideration: CR S10999; text as passed Senate: CR S10999)
+- 2010-12-22 — Resolution agreed to in Senate without amendment by Voice Vote. (consideration: CR S10999; text as passed Senate: CR S10999)